 First, determine which kind of whey you're working with.
 Sweet whey is the whey that comes from things made with rennet, like most cheeses.
 Acid whey comes from products that have used bacterial action to acidify the food, like goat cheese, yogurt, sour cream, and labneh.
 As the name implies, acid whey is higher in acid and therefore has different applicability.

 It's also important to note whether you added salt to your dairy before straining.
 Salt in the whey may limit its use as well.

 Sweet, Unsalted Whey

-- Make ricotta: True ricotta cheese is made from the whey left over from making mozzarella and other cheeses.
-The whey is heated, often with fresh milk added.
-Citric acid goes in, and the curds are harvested.
+- Make ricotta: True ricotta cheese is made from the whey that's left over from making mozzarella and other cheeses.
+To make ricotta, the whey is heated, often with fresh milk and citric acid added.
+Then the curds are harvested.

-- Heat curds: If you're making mozzarella, you must stretch the curds in hot water.
-Might as well use the whey instead of plain water.
+- Heat the whey: If you're making mozzarella, you must stretch the curds in hot water.
+You can use the whey instead of plain water.

-- Make butter: Left to cool for a few hours or overnight, cream present in whey will rise to the top, and can be used to make butter.
+- Make butter: Left to cool for a few hours or overnight, the cream present in whey will rise to the top and can be used to make butter.

 - Pest control: Strain the whey well, and dilute 1:1 with water.
 Then spray on plants to keep powdery mildew at bay.

 - Amend soil acidity: If you're growing plants that need more acidity, like tomatoes, or if you want to turn your hydrangeas blue, bust out the whey!